jecaps/jecaps/README.md

 ## Hi there I'm Jerika 👋

-I'm from the Philippines but since 2019 I've moved to Germany where I now live.
+I'm from the Philippines but in 2019 I've moved to Germany where I now live.

 🌱 I’m currently learning **Web Development** especially HTML, CSS and JavaScript.